tbarbette/npf/README.md

 ```

 Test files allow to define a matrix of parameters to try many combinations of
-variables for each test and report performance results and evolution for each
+variables (see [here](tests/README.npf#variables) for a description of the possible definitions such as values, ranges, ...) for each test and report performance results and evolution for each combination of variables.
-line of the matrix.

 Finally, a graph will be built and statistical results may be computed for each test
-showing the difference between variables, different softwares, or the evolution of
+showing the difference between variables values, different softwares, or the evolution of
 performances through commits.

 Test files are simple to write, and easy to share, as such we encourage